 Susan’s yoga practice changed her life and believes yoga can benefit every body and soul.
 Finding space through

 movement, breath and meditation on the mat has translated into a calmer more positive approach to life off the mat – something that everyone around her benefits from!

 Susan has been practicing yoga since the late 1990s but fell in love with vinyasa flow the early 2000s.
 Inspired by her teachers and fellow yogis Susan’s yoga journey took her to NYC where, in 2012, she completed her 200 Hour Teacher Training at Sonic Yoga.
 Since then Susan has completed additional 300 plus hours of training in yin yoga, yoga for athletes and restorative yoga.
 In addition to being a yoga teacher, Susan works in corporate world as a senior project manager.

 Combining both her business background and love of yoga, Susan created The Office Yogi with a mission to bring yoga into the workplace.
 Her aim is to make yoga more accessible to those who would benefit greatly from a full breath and movement.
-As a former office worker, Susan knows first-hand the benefits moving and mindfully breathing can bring to the workplace.
+And since she works in an office every day, Susan also knows first-hand the benefits moving and mindfully breathing can bring to the workplace.